Students were 100% satisfied with their course (NSS, 2015)

 A Media Technology student is someone who knows how to use a camera but also wants to know how the camera works.
 You should be up to date with all the new technologies on the market and have an appreciation of the role of computing in modern society.

-Preferred background subjects are sciences, media, electronics, CDT, physics and IT.
+Preferred background subjects are media and IT, sciences, electronics, CDT and physics.

 We welcome applications from mature students without formal/traditional entry requirements but with relevant experience or the ability to pursue the course successfully.
 If you have a relevant HND, you may be able to join the course in year 2.